tyilo/auprint/README.md

 # auprint

-Allows you to setup Aarhus University's printers on their `print.uni.au.dk` server.
+Allows you to setup Aarhus University's printers on their `prt11.uni.au.dk` server.

 For other possible ways of printing on Aarhus University's printers see https://matfystutor.dk/wiki/Printere (danish)